Audio Visual Requirements:

 *Location of Technology

-• Brad will need power for his computer.
+Brad will need power for his computer.

-•For groups over 200, Arrange for separate light trees.
+•For groups over 200, arrange for separate light trees.

-Please arrange to have the platform on the “long” wall of a rectangle-shaped room.
+•Please arrange to have the platform on the “long” wall of a rectangle-shaped room.
 This maximizes the good seats, and minimizes the bad seats.
 Avoid setting up the room “like a bowling alley” with people looking the long-way at the stage.
 Magic is visual.
 We need to eliminate as many of the “bad” seats as possible.

 Podium: Brad doesn’t use one.
 If you need one for your event, please arrange to have it moved off stage for Brad’s program.
 (Moving it to the back/side of the stage works too.
 Just don’t have it front-and- center.)

-Brad will not work while people are eating.
-Bcoordinate with your banquet/catering captain to time the best moment after the meal to start the program.
+Stairs: Brad will bring people from your group up on stage.
+Please arrange to have stairs to the platform. *Meals: Brad will not work while people are eating.
+Coordinate with your banquet/catering captain to time the best moment after the meal to start the program.

 *Waitstaff: Brad will not work with servers on the floor.
 If the program is after a meal, instruct the catering manager to ask the entire wait staff to leave before the program starts.
-Nothing is more distracting to your audience than the noise & motions of folks clearing the tables.
+Nothing is more distracting to your audience than the noise and motions of folks clearing the tables.

-Dance floor: If there is a dance floor, do not put Brad on the stage “on the other side” of the dance floor.
+Dance floor: If there is a dance floor, please do not put Brad on the stage “on the other side” of the dance floor.
 This separates Brad from the audience, and will greatly reduce the impact of Brad’s show.
 We have several ideas about how to have BOTH a dance floor and get the most out of Brad.
 Give us a call and we’ll talk it over.

 *Video Magnification: For especially large groups (over 450-500 people) arrange for video magnification.
 Call us if you have any questions.

-Video & Photos: Permission is required.
+*Video: Permission is required.
 There may be an extra fee.
 If recorded, Brad Montgomery is to receive original, full-resolution digital copies.
 Brad Montgomery is to approve client use of video.

 If you need help with any of it, call us.
 If you would like us to produce the entire technical side of the program, (arrange for all of the sound, lights, staging, etc) let us know…..
 We do that too.
 We can bring in a whole team of pros.
 Again, just contact us at the office and allow us to get a quote to you.

 Questions?
 Call us!
 We want this event to be as great a success as you do!
-Cheers!